-So if you’ve ever wondered what to eat on your period, within this blog post, we hope you will be able to take away what you should exactly eat during your period, nutrient-wise.
+So if you’ve ever wondered what to eat on your period, within this guide, I hope you will be able to take away what you should exactly eat during your period, nutrient-wise.
 However, we also hope to educate you more on the intricate works of each part of the cycle, and how the key hormones Progesterone and Oestrogen will fluctuate, and therefore influence your dietary needs more than you think.

 FYI, you could also take supplements to aid you for the different parts of your menstrual schedule.
 After reading this, you will know exactly what you need and why!